Valuable Goods by Air Freight to Canada

 - Both English and French labeling may be required for consumer products in Quebec

-Valuable goods at Schiphol are exclusively processed via secure cargo terminals with access control, CCTV surveillance and armed security if required.
-Aircargo.nl cooperates with specialized valuables handlers certified for high-value cargo.
+Valuable goods at Schiphol are processed exclusively through secure cargo terminals with access control, CCTV, and armed security when required.
+Aircargo.nl partners with specialized valuables handlers certified for high-value cargo.

 Insurance

-Standard air freight insurance covers up to 22 SDR per kilogram — usually insufficient for valuable goods.
-Aircargo.nl always advises additional all-risk transport insurance based on the actual value.
+Standard air freight insurance covers a maximum of 22 SDR per kilogram — almost always insufficient for valuable goods.
+Aircargo.nl always recommends additional all-risk transport insurance based on actual value.
 We can arrange this insurance upon request.

 Documentation

-A detailed value declaration with serial numbers, photos and certificates (e.g. GIA certificate for diamonds, authenticity certificates for art) is essential.
-Upon import into some countries (e.g. India, UAE) high-value shipments are routinely subject to extra checks.
+A detailed value declaration including serial numbers, photos, and certificates (e.g., GIA certificate for diamonds, authenticity certificates for art) is essential.
+High-value shipments are routinely subjected to extra inspections in some countries (e.g., India, UAE).

-Get a custom quote for Valuable goods to Canada.
-We respond on average within 4 hours.
+Get a specific quote for Valuable Goods to Canada.
+We typically respond within 4 hours.

 Quote & booking